 Honour and remember New Zealand's servicemen and women.

 Auckland Museum has a vision for the future.

 Venue hire at Auckland Museum

-The Pacific Collections Access Project team is made up of Collection Technicians, Community Engagement Facilitators, a Project Conservator and Storage Technician who care for the incredible variety of Pacific taonga housed in the Museum.
+The Pacific Collections Access Project team was made up of Collection Technicians, Community Engagement Facilitators, a Project Conservator and Storage Technician who cared for the incredible variety of Pacific taonga housed in the Museum.

 Leone Samu Tui, Collections Technician

 Over the past 3 years I have been on an incredible learning journey in my role as Collection Technician for the Pacific Collection Access Project.
 My day to day tasks of describing and cataloguing the diverse collections we cover in the project have only increased my love for Moana cultural heritage and my desire to enable our Moana communities access to taonga/measina in our museum and in other institutions worldwide.